Samsung Galaxy Tab S7 FE(opens in new tab)

-You can get either tablet is basic colors like silver for either and black for the Galaxy, gray for the iPad.
+You can get either tablet in basic colors like silver and black for the Galaxy, gray for the iPad.
 But each also comes in some unique additional finishes like green and pink with the Galaxy and Rose Gold, green, or Sky Blue with the iPad.
-If you like the tablet to show off your personal style, you might love having options for both of these.
+So if you like the tablet to show off your style, you might love having options for both of these.
 Though chances are you'll use a protective case anyway.

 Samsung Galaxy Tab S7 FE vs. iPad Air (2020): Power and specs

-The Galaxy Tab S7 FE is powered by an octa-core processor while the iPad uses Apple's A14 Bionic chip and a hexa-core processor, which will presumably result in faster and more robust performance in the latter, particularly for gaming, 4K videos, art creation, and other intensive activities.
+The Galaxy Tab S7 FE is powered by an octa-core processor while the iPad uses Apple's A14 Bionic chip and a Hexa-core processor, which will presumably result in a faster and more robust performance in the latter, particularly for gaming, 4K videos, art creation, and other intensive activities.
 But it will all depend on what you're doing.
-When it comes down to it, both offer pretty powerful processing with 4GB RAM that's nothing to sneeze at.
+Both offer pretty powerful processing with 4GB RAM that's nothing to sneeze at when it comes down to it.

-The Tab S7 FE's battery can run for up to 13 hours per charge, however, while the iPad Air (2020) is only rated at up to 10 hours (nine if you're using cellular connectivity.)
-This could mean the difference between completing a day's work or enjoying watching movies or getting work done on a flight without having to plug in.
+The Tab S7 FE's battery runs for up to 13 hours per charge, while the iPad Air (2020) is only rated up to 10 hours (nine if you're using cellular connectivity).
+It's the difference between completing a day's work or enjoying a few movies without having to plug in.
 Three hours is a lot of time.

-Storage-wise, the Galaxy Tab S7 FE comes with 64GB or 128GB of storage while the iPad Air (2020) comes in either 64GB or 256GB.
+Storage-wise, the Galaxy Tab S7 FE comes with 64GB or 128GB of storage, while the iPad Air (2020) comes in either 64GB or 256GB.
 That's a big jump, but the reason is that you cannot expand the storage in an iPad, whereas you can buy an optional microSD memory card and expand the storage of the Galaxy Tab S7 FE to up to 1TB.
-Apple users might prefer the cloud anyway, particularly Apple's own iCloud service.
-But if you want to store and access your personal files locally, and have a lot of large files, even 256GB might not be enough.
+Of course, Apple users might prefer the cloud anyway, particularly Apple's iCloud service.
+But if you want to store and access your files locally and have a lot of large files, even 256GB might not be enough.

 Both have pretty decent cameras.
-The S7 FE has an 8MP rear with autofocus and 5MP front camera for selfies and video calls while the iPad Air has a 12MP rear camera and 7MP front FaceTime camera.
-A neat feature with the Galaxy tablet, however, ensures you are kept in the center of the screen if the tablet is turned to landscape orientation, ensuring video calls always look great.
+The S7 FE has an 8MP rear with autofocus and a 5MP front camera for selfies and video calls, while the iPad Air has a 12MP rear camera and a 7MP front FaceTime camera.
+A neat feature of the Galaxy tablet ensures you're kept in the center-screen if the tablet is turned to landscape orientation, ensuring video calls always look great.
 It has three microphones around the display as well.
 Both have dual speakers though the Galaxy also includes support for Dolby Atmos to enjoy immersive listening experiences.